-He serves on a variety of boards with connections to Adams County and to public education, including the Metro North Chamber of Commerce; Adams County Education Consortium (past chair); Adams County Economic Development; Adams County Youth Initiative (past chair); Junior Achievement Rocky Mountain; Public Education and Business Coalition; and the Denver Area School Superintendents Council (DASSC) (past chair).
+He serves on a variety of boards with connections to Adams County and to public education, including the Adams County Regional Economic Partnership; Rocky Mountain Partnership (past chair); Junior Achievement Rocky Mountain; Public Education and Business Coalition; and the Denver Area School Superintendents Council (DASSC) (past chair).

 In November 2018, Chris was named one of Metro Denver’s Most Admired CEOs by the Denver Business Journal.
 One of 15 executives honored out of over 100 nominations, he was the only education leader selected.
 The awardees in the inaugural class were selected based on company success, civic engagement and innovation.